Forced Air System vs. Consistent Radiant Temperatures

-A simple wall thermostat is generally all that is required.
-Working in the background may be a "weather sensitive control" which adjusts the panel temperature based on the outdoor temperature for increased comfort and economy.
-A big advantage is the option of a thermostat in every room.
-This provides additional comfort as well as energy savings because you can turn down those rooms that are not in use or that you prefer to have cooler.
-Keep in mind additional features like these also increase the cost just like adding power windows and locks to the sticker price of an automobile.
-But unlike automobile options, these comfort features will pay back in energy savings.
+Generally, a simple wall thermostat is all that is required.
+A weather sensitive control may work in the background to adjust the panel temperature based on the temperature outside for increased comfort and economy.
+This gives the advantage of having a thermostat available in every room for additional comfort and energy savings since you can raise the temperature in rooms that aren’t occupied and lower it in rooms that are.
+Additional features like these increase the cost in the same way adding power windows can increase the price of purchasing a car.
+However, unlike car options, these added comfort features will have an ROI in the form of energy savings.

 The key to any radiant panel system is to provide an even surface temperature so some mass is required to spread the heat across the panel.
 This mass may be in the form of a gypsum or other cementitious material or metal plates in the panel construction.